Current medicines, herbs, and supplements that you take and whether you need to stop taking them before the procedure

 Cramping and burning are common after the procedure.
 Some women may also feel lightheaded or flushed.
 Medicine and home care help.

 After the procedure, the staff will have you lie down for at least 10 minutes.

 The abnormal tissue will shed and flow out of the body in a watery discharge.
 This will take 4 to 6 weeks.
 Tampons and sex will need to be avoided.

 Call Your Doctor

-Vaginal bleeding other than light spotting, especially if it soaks more than one pad per hour
+Vaginal bleeding that soaks more than one pad per hour

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.